-The team is given one logic puzzle requiring 16 answers, and they are required to solve the question in the time allowed and write their answers on the sheet provided.
-They are expected to work as a team and how they organise themselves to answer the question is up to them.
+The team is given one logic puzzle requiring 25 answers, and they are required to solve the question in the time allowed and write their answers on the sheet provided.
+You may prefer to print out more than one copy of the Logic Round clues.
+The team is expected to work as a team and how they organise themselves to answer the question is up to them.